wiblingen/DASH-UPRAVA/README.md

     3. Other topics not germane to bugs, issues, etc.
   * You *may* be directed to file an issue report here by developers when necessary.

+## Known Issues
+* If you have a first-generation Raspberry Pi Zero (Pi Zero Rev.1.1 armv6l) with the single-core processor (some Zumspots use these boards), and have downloaded my RPi Bullseye disk image, you need to do a couple of things before you can access it:
+    1. [Install a WiFi config file before you boot the image](https://w0chp.net/wpa-config-generator/), or connect it to Ethernet.
+Network connectivity is required for first boot-up.
+    2. Let the image boot and configure for about 30 minutes, otherwise you will not be able to access the dashboard.

+  If you fail to do these things, you will get a "502 Bad Gateway" error when attempting to access the dashboard.
+* If you have a DVmega EuroNode or the like, and install my NeoPi Nano Bullseye disk image on it, you will likely lose all wireless functionality (Ethernet still works, however).
+This is because the DVmega folks create their own older Buster image, tailored to their custom hardware.
+If you still want to use my software on DVMega hardware, you absolutely can; and it's best to use the [existing hotspot installation method](#hotspot-installation), which will leave the operating system alone as the older Buster version and wireless functionality will remain intact.

 ## Installing `W0CHP-PiStar-Dash`

 Now that you've been adequately informed of the rules, caveats and the risks, keep reading to learn how to